ainefernandez/F1RDDQualy/README.md

 This project uses a Regression Discontinuity Design (RDD) to explore a question as old as F1 itself:
 Does qualifying performance on Saturday really impact a driver's race on Sunday?

+This ReadMe will give you an overview of the project detailing the motivation, data, empirical strategy and results.

+Thanks for checking out the project!
+If you’re into F1 and econometrics, you’re in the right place. 🧠📈🏎️

 ## 📁 Repo Structure

 ```